 Example: “Vouching is a process used to verify that an accounting entry or another item actually exists.
 This is accomplished by checking supporting documents such as receipts, invoices, etc.”

-Question: What is the difference between an Internal and an External audit?
+Question: What is the difference between an internal audit and an external audit?

-Explanation: Thi is another technical question testing your knowledge of the auditing process.
-The same guidelines apply for answering this question as for the previous one.
+Explanation: This is another technical question testing your knowledge of the auditing process.
+The same guidelines for the previous question apply for answering this question.

-Example: “An internal audit is a review of the organization’s operations, often on a continuous base, performed by internal managed staff.
+Example: “An internal audit is a review of the organization’s operations, often on a continuous basis, performed by internal managed staff.
 An external audit is performed by a firm hired by the company or other stakeholders.
-The objectives of the external audit are to confirm the results of the internal audit or to meet regulatory or compliance requirements.
+The objective of an external audit is to confirm the results of the internal audit or to meet regulatory or compliance requirements.
 This type of audit is required for publicly owned organizations.”

-Explanation: Knowing how to do the job meets the basic requirements, however, the interviewer is interested in your knowledge of why the job is important and how the work you do benefits the organization.
-This is the purpose of this question.
+Explanation: Knowing how to do the job meets the basic requirements; however, the interviewer is interested in your knowledge of why the job is important and how the work you do benefits the organization which is the purpose of this question.

 Example: “An internal audit is an assessment that helps management maintain control of the business.
-The key functions of an internal audit are:
+The key functions of an internal audit include: